jvickers123/sei-project-one-pac-man/README.md

 ![code-to-create-cells](https://i.imgur.com/2EwdSup.png)

 I then hard coded the cells which needed a wall class to be applied and saved the cell id's to an array.
-I noticed how long this would take if I was to do multiple levels so I planned to make a function to make this process quicker later on.
+I noticed how long this would take if I was to do multiple levels, so I planned to make a function to make this process quicker later on.

 I then wrote a function to detect if a cell either contained a wall class or was situated in the middle or edges of the board.
 If the cell did not fall into these categories it had a 'food' class added.